Logo link to homepage

 Report for Krakatau

 PVMBG reported that the eruption at Anak Krakatau continued during 24-31 January.
 Eruptive events at 0231 and 2256 on 25 January and 0003 on 26 January ejected incandescent material from the vent, based on webcam photos.
 Eruptive events at 0512, 0633, and 0732 on 26 January and 1312 on 27 January produced dense gray ash plumes that rose 300-500 m above the summit and drifted NE, E, and SE.
-Webcam images showed incandescent ejecta at 2135, 2144, and 2328 January.
+Webcam images showed incandescent ejecta at 2135, 2144, and 2328 on 27 January.
 The Alert Level remained at 3 (on a scale of 1-4), and the public was warned to stay at least 5 km away from the crater.

 Source: Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG, also known as CVGHM)